CartoDB/airship/docs/guides/12-integrating-Vue.md

 ### Integrating Web Components
 On top of adding Airship styles, we need to load our components into your application.
 You can do it below our styles import in the main entry point of the application.

 First, we need to tell Vue to ignore elements starting with `as-`, which are our Airship components.
-We don't want Vue to raise an error everytime an Airship component is included in a template.
+We do not want Vue to raise an error everytime an Airship component is included in a template.

 ```js
 import Vue from 'vue';